bitnami/bitnami-docker-heapster/README.md

 Deploy Heapster on your [Kubernetes cluster](https://github.com/kubernetes/heapster/tree/master/docs).

+# How to deploy Heapster in Kubernetes?

+> NOTE: If you are pulling from a private containers registry, replace the image name with the full URL to the docker image.
+E.g.
+>
+> ```
+> --image='your-registry/heapster:your-version'
+> ```

+To run heapster run the following comand:

+> kubectl run heapster --image=bitnami/heapster -- --source=kubernetes

+You will need to set some configuration in your kubernetes cluster.
+Read more about this configuration steps in the [heapster's source configuration documentation](https://github.com/kubernetes/heapster/blob/master/docs/source-configuration.md).

 # Why use Bitnami Images?

 * Bitnami closely tracks upstream source changes and promptly publishes new versions of this image using our automated systems.